isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

   }

-One exciting difference from last month (well, exciting to me anyway) is that we are now authenticating using a service account.
+OK, so with that query string constructed, we can make the call to Google BigQuery.
+In order to get authorized, we're using a service account.
 To get that set up, one needs to log into your google cloud console, and follow these instructions `(Service account credentials)<https://cloud.google.com/storage/docs/authentication>`_.
 By doing that, you're going to generate a little .json file that contains your private key, so don't lose it!
+Then we can use the bigrquery function set_service_token